Warrior Merit Medal (Prussia)

 The Warrior Merit Medal (Krieger-Verdienstmedaille) was a military decoration of Prussia.
 Established by Friedrich Wilhelm III, it was primarily awarded to troops not in Prussian Army military service.
 The first recipients were members of the Imperial Guard grenadier company guarding the Russian imperial residence during Friedrich Whilhelm's visit to St. Petersburg in 1835.

 Appearance

 Both versions of the medal are circular and silver, 25 mm in diameter.
-The first version depicts the crowned cypher of Friedrich Wilhelm III on the obverse of the medal.
+The first version medal 1835 for Russian soldiers had depicts the crowned cypher of Friedrich Wilhelm III on the obverse of the medal.
 The reverse bears the inscription KRIEGER VERDIENST (Warrior Merit) surrounded by a wreath of two laurel sprigs, tied at its base with a bow.
 The medal is suspended by a ring suspension and hangs from the ribbon of the Order of the Red Eagle.